urbanetter/webcomponent-talk/web-components.md

 1. Find nice and matching web component for your UI problem
 2. Add it to your bower.json, install it
+3. Import the element into your HTML
-3. Use it in your HTML as it would be part of the HTML standard
+4. Use it in your HTML as it would be part of the HTML standard

 ---